WHYAMERICASUCKS.COM

 Tie lobbying filings and trade-group campaigns to specific budget fights, foreign conflicts, or procurement pushes whenever the public record allows it.

-Trace how future backlog growth lines up with present political positioning, not just with completed awards.
+Trace how future backlog growth lines up with present political positioning and completed awards.

 Build case files around one contractor, one program, and one revenue stream at a time so the reader can follow the money without military jargon.